aws-samples/amazon-sagemaker-script-mode/README.md

 - [**TensorFlow with Horovod & Inference Pipeline**](tf-horovod-inference-pipeline):  Script Mode with TensorFlow is used for a computer vision task, in a demonstration of Horovod distributed training and doing batch inference in conjunction with an Inference Pipeline for transforming image data before inputting it to the model container.
 This is an alternative to the previous example, which uses a preprocessing script with the Amazon SageMaker TensorFlow Serving Container rather than an Inference Pipeline. **PREREQUISITES:**  be sure to upload all files in the *tf-horovod-inference-pipeline* directory (including the subdirectory code and files) to the directory where you will run the related Jupyter notebook.

-- [**TensorFlow Eager Execution**](tf-eager-script-mode):  NOTE:  this example has been superseded by the **TensorFlow 2 Complete Workflow** example above.
+- [**TensorFlow Eager Execution**](tf-eager-script-mode):  NOTE:  this example has been superseded by the **TensorFlow 2 Workflow** example above.
 This example shows how to use Script Mode with Eager Execution mode in TensorFlow 1.x, a more intuitive and dynamic alternative to the original graph mode of TensorFlow.
 It is the default mode of TensorFlow 2.
 Local Mode and Automatic Model Tuning also are demonstrated. **PREREQUISITES:**  From the *tf-eager-script-mode* directory, upload ONLY the Jupyter notebook `tf-boston-housing.ipynb`.

 ## License